Sardinia itinerary

 Day 12

-In the evening, we will regroup for our farewell dinner on the hotel's terrace overlooking the gulf.
-(Lunch/dinner)
+In the evening, we will regroup for our farewell dinner.
+(Lunch/Dinner)

 Day 13

-After breakfast, we’ll transfer you to nearby Olbia an hour's drive away which has an airport (arriving around 10.00) and a port with ferries back to mainland Italy: to Genoa, La Spezia, Livorno (Tuscany) and Civitavecchia (Rome).
+After breakfast, we’ll transfer you to nearby Olbia an hour's drive away which has an airport (we will be arriving around 10:00) and a port with ferries back to mainland Italy: to Genoa, La Spezia, Livorno (Tuscany) and Civitavecchia (Rome).

 Interested in the Sardinia walking tour: Cagliari to the Costa Smeralda Guided Tour?